Louisville Bankruptcy Attorney

 Claims are paid in the following order:

-1. Administrative claims: Trustee, attorney fees, and court costs.
+1. Administrative claims: Trustee, lawyer fees, and court costs.

-2. Priority claims: Taxes less than three years old, alimoney and child support claims.
+2. Priority claims: Taxes less than three years old, alimony, and child support claims.

 4. Unsecured debt: Student loans are not normally dischargeable, but they are unsecured claims — not priority claims.
-They are normally paid pennies on the dollar in Chapter 13 and paid last, which requires special planning for these debts.
-(Medical bills and credit cards are unsecured claims.)
+In Chapter 13, they are paid last, which requires special planning.
+(Medical bills and credit cards are also unsecured claims.)

 If you file Chapter 13 on your own, know this.
-Poor and incomplete petitions cause bankruptcy debtors to lose money, property, or spend additional stressful time in court.
-The Trustee is paid 70 dollars for each petition he reviews and from 25% to 10% of any property, he can sell.
+Poor and incomplete petitions cause bankruptcy debtors to lose money and property or spend additional stressful time in court.
+You have to pay the credit counseling fee and filing fee but debt relief planning and excellent attorneys eliminate unsecured debt.

-⎆ What you need to know to file bankruptcy effectively.
+What you need to know to file Chapter 13 bankruptcy effectively.

-How do you properly file exemptions to keep the property you own or how do you compute the means test?
-That and 1000 other rules are what you need to know to prepare a good petition.
-The Bankruptcy Code is a complicated federal statute that involves technical terms, accounting principles, and rules of law that even non-bankruptcy attorneys have trouble understanding.
-It refers to other codes such as the IRS code in determining whether student loans and income taxes can be discharged.
+How do you properly file exemptions to keep property you own, or compute the means test?
+1000 other rules are what you need to know to prepare a good Chapter 13 bankruptcy.
+The Bankruptcy Code is a complicated federal statute.
+The 2020 Thompson version is over 1600 pages.
+Chapter 13 Bankruptcy involves technical terms, accounting principles, and rules of law a non-bankruptcy law firm has trouble understanding.
+It refers to other codes, such as the IRS code, in determining whether student loans and income taxes can be discharged.

-In 2006 over half the attorneys who were filing bankruptcy cases quit because it became so complicated.
-Since the 2005 amendments, it has become even more complicated.
-So, if the average attorney can’t properly file bankruptcy petitions, why do some people think they can use a cheap attorney or file without one?
-Sure some people do it.
-But, you are taking a huge chance with your future.
-Instead, hire a good attorney.
+In 2006 most attorneys who were filing bankruptcy cases quit because it became so complicated.
+Since 2005, it has become even more difficult.
+So, if attorneys can’t typically file Chapter 13 bankruptcy petitions, why do some people think they can use a cheap attorney or file a petition themselves?
+Sure, some people do it.
+But you are taking a huge chance if you have assets or have filed repeatedly or after transferring property.

 Do you know that the job of a Chapter 7 Trustee is to take your property away?
-That’s right.
-He represents the creditors, not you.
+He represents creditors, not you.
 This is the snare those who file their own bankruptcies fall into.
+Pro se Debtors look to him for advice.
+He doesn’t work for you he works for the maximum he can take.

 Unfortunately, when a debtor prepares their own Chapter 7 case, it often unravels.
-If the property was not properly mortgaged the property can belong to him.
-That’s when the Trustee just smiles while he takes the property of a debtor who didn’t use an attorney who checked whether or not the car lien was properly filed.
+If the property was not properly mortgaged, it can belong to the trustee.
+That’s when the Trustee just smiles while he takes the property of a debtor who didn’t use an attorney to check whether or not the mortgage or car lien was properly filed.

-A paralegal is not supposed to offer assistance because offering advice is practicing law without a license.
-Furthermore, a paralegal usually doesn’t know whether or not you will lose property and only works under the supervision of an attorney.
-On the other hand, an experienced bankruptcy attorney reviews the debtor’s financial file.
+A paralegal is not supposed to offer legal advise.
+Offering advice is practicing law without a license.
+A paralegal only works under the supervision of an attorney.
+Experienced bankruptcy attorneys review the debtor’s financial file fully before filing and often have CPA training, a finance degree plus a law degree.

 A good bankruptcy attorney doesn’t always meet every client’s demands.
 You probably won’t get a free home.
 But, a good bankruptcy attorney advises you and warns you about potential problems like the possible loss of a home.
 That’s in addition to outlining in detail the steps you should take to get benefits less experienced attorneys miss.

-It’s worth the time and money to have an attorney with experience help you plan and file.
-Some Debtors try to save money by hiring a cheap lawyer.
-But, often they end up having it cost a lot more work, time, and property.
-The simple fact is, you can’t afford to file by yourself.
+It’s worth the time and money to have an attorney with experience help you plan.
+Some Debtors hire a cheap bankruptcy lawyer.
+But, it often costs a lot more work, time, and property.
+The simple fact is you can’t afford to file by yourself.
 No one can.

 Share This Article, Choose Your Platform!